ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 - `Logical replication slots`

 **Application dependencies**
-- If you remove extensions or replication objects that your applications depend on, validate your data flows and application behavior before you proceed with the upgrade.
-Also consider the possible disruptions in your application logic that depends on specific PostgreSQL features.
+If you remove extensions or replication objects that your applications depend on, validate your data flows and application behavior before you proceed with the upgrade.
+Also, consider the possible disruptions to your application logic that depends on specific PostgreSQL features.
 {: note}

 ### `pg_repack`